Echtzeitsysteme/tchecker-webapp/frontend/README.md

-# ⏰ Timed-Automata Analysis Frontend
+# ⏰ Timed-Automata Analysis

 This project is a tool for modeling and analyzing Timed Automata.
-The tool is based on React and TypeScript.
+The tool is based on React and TypeScript and can be extended easily to also incorporate analysis techniques based on the created models.

-It was originally started by Luth1um [https://github.com/luth1um/timed-automata-analysis](https://github.com/luth1um/timed-automata-analysis)

 ## 🚀 Quick Start